Frequently Asked Questions

 When do I move to the next stage?

 After the initial approval, entries that are made public will be added to the platform’s Entries gallery.
-On January 11th all approved entries will be closed for editing and moved to the Nominate phase, where a selection committee will judge the entries and establish a shortlist.
+On January 31th (before the 1st of February in your time zone) all approved entries will be closed for editing and moved to the Nominate phase, where a selection committee will judge the entries and establish a shortlist.
 All nominated projects will be announced in Mid February 2023.

 How does the nominate phase work and how will the shortlist be created?